adambraimbridge/public-annotations-api/README.md

 *Please note* that
 * the `public-annotations-api` will return more brands than the ones the article has been annotated with.
 This is because it will return also the parent of the brands from any brands annotations.
 If those brands have parents, then they too will be brought into the result.

+* the `public-annotations-api`  curated (tag-me) annotations  (life cyce pac) for a piece of content take presedence, if present they are returned, all non-pac lifecycle annotations are omitted .
+If there are no pac life cycle annotations,  non-pac annotations will be returned.
+The filtering described in the next paragraph relates to non-pac annotations.

 * the `public-annotations-api` will filter out less important annotations if a more important annotation is also present for the same concept.
 _For example_, if a piece of content is annotated with a concept with "About", "Major Mentions" and "Mentions" relationships